nisennenmondai is the japanese punk rock trio turning pop music on its head

 Nisennenmondai's loud, unrefined noise and repetitive beats stand in complete contrast to the usual popular image of girls bands from Japan.
-Having garnered a steady stream of hardcore music followers, the instrumental trio composed of guitarist Masako Takada, bassist Yuri Zaikawa, and drummer Sayaka Himeno, have attracted not just local fans, but ardent supporters from all over the world.
-We spoke to them about where it all began, where it went and what's in store next for the three bandmates, musicians, and best friends.
+Having garnered a steady stream of hardcore music followers, the instrumental trio — composed of guitarist Masako Takada, bassist Yuri Zaikawa, and drummer Sayaka Himeno — has attracted not just local fans, but ardent supporters from all over the world.
+We spoke to them about where it all began and what's in store next for the three bandmates, musicians, and best friends.

 Why did you decide to form Nisennenmondai?